 One of the advantages of Star Wars is that there's something for everyone — so it all depends on your tastes.
 Here are some examples:

-- For comic book fans, the main title is Jason Aaron's ongoing Star Wars comic, set after the events of A New Hope.
-Marvel has a useful habit of including a recap page at the front of each comic, so it's fine to dive right in!
+- For comic book fans, the main title is an ongoing Star Wars comic that's set shortly after the events of A New Hope.
+Jason Aaron has been writing this title since 2015, but is soon stepping aside for Kieron Gillen.
+That will certainly be an excellent opportunity to dive into the new story!
 Most of Marvel's other miniseries are set in the same kind of time-zone, and I'd particularly recommend the trade paperbacks of Kieron Gillen's excellent Darth Vader series.
 Mark Waid's Princess Leia miniseries, now collected in a single trade paperback, is also highly recommended.

 - Fans of animated action can head over to #StarWarsRebels, which charts the adventures of a handful of rebels in the early days of the Rebel Alliance.
 We now know that Season 4 will be the last season, so don't miss it!

-- And, of course, gamers will be eagerly awaiting the promising #BattlefrontII, which tells the story from an Imperial point of view; Christie Golden is penning an official tie-in novel to help you get your head around the characters and concepts, Battlefront II: Inferno Squad.
+- And, of course, gamers will be eagerly awaiting the promising #BattlefrontII, which tells the story from an Imperial point of view; Christie Golden has written an official tie-in novel to help you get your head around the characters and concepts, Battlefront II: Inferno Squad.

 If you're anything like me, you'll soon find yourself captivated by the unfolding story of the Galaxy Far, Far Away.
 The overall continuity is so very detailed, and it's tremendously immersive.
 So be ready to find yourself trying out mediums you'd never expected!